hassaan-munir/CodeAplha_Emotion-Recognition-from-Speech/README.md

       * The RAVDESS dataset was loaded and processed.
       * Audio files were padded to a consistent length to ensure uniform input for feature extraction.
 2.  **Feature Extraction:**
-      * **Mel-Frequency Cepstral Coefficients (MFCCs)** were extracted from each audio file.MFCCs are powerful features that represent the unique spectral characteristics of speech relevant to emotion.
+      * **Mel-Frequency Cepstral Coefficients (MFCCs)** were extracted from each audio file.
+MFCCs are powerful features that represent the unique spectral characteristics of speech relevant to emotion.
       * Each audio file was transformed into a fixed-size MFCC feature vector.
 3.  **Data Preparation:**
       * Emotion labels (e.g., 'happy', 'angry') were converted into a numerical, **One-Hot Encoded** format suitable for deep learning classification.